sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

 That is because our plan is to have a symmetric view from the point of branches.
 Simply put we view a remote repo as a namespaced collection of branches.

-This is because goals of branches was to enable parallel work that need not always be synchronized.
+This is because a main goal of branches was to enable parallel work that need not always be synchronized.
 In that sense remote repo branch is just another branch to our local repo.

 While local branches are called **heads** internally, remote branches are called **remotes**.
 And they are both handled as **refs**.